SSPENELOPE/react-weatherapp/README.md

 # ChangeLog
+3/21/23 :
+* Added the useMemo hook to the profile header page which hopefully will help with the suggestion filtering.
+The scripting time is low in the devlopment environment.
+If it does not help in the live enviromnment then I will need to evaluate if there is anything I can do with my servers without spending to much money.

 3/13/23 :
 * Made changes to nuget packages that were outdated, causing errors when publishing to azure.
 * Added suggestions to homepage when a user is not logged in, still need to clear the suggestions and search bar after the form has been submited